-Michelle Wolf is a NY-based writer, actor and standup comedian and one of the fastest rising comedic talents in the city.
+Michelle Wolf is a NY-based writer and standup comedian and one of the fastest rising comedic talents in the city.
 She currently works as an on-air contributor and writer for Comedy Central’s The Daily Show with Trevor Noah.
 Prior to joining The Daily Show, Michelle was a writing supervisor and performer on Late Night with Seth Meyers, where she also made her late night television debut as a comic in July 2014.
 Michelle appeared regularly on the show in various bits and as the popular reoccurring character she created, “Grown-Up Annie.”
 She has also made a number of appearances on Comedy Central’s hit late night gameshow @Midnight and appeared on Louis CK's Horace and Pete.